Neoteroi/BlackSheep-Docs/docs/mvc-project-template.md

 to see the response from the new HTML view.

-Note how convention over configuration is used in this case, to determine that `./views/greetings/hello.html` file must be used, because of the convention:
+Note how convention over configuration is used in this case, to determine that `./views/greetings/hello.html` file must be used, because of the convention:<br />
 `./views/{CONTROLLER_NAME}/{METHOD_NAME}.html`.

 The view currently is an HTML fragment, not a full document.
 To make it a